kirjavascript/quine-howto/README.md

         asem1k world -> one of the first, describe how it works relay -> author wrote a book explaining it in detail, if you can read japanese

-    storing data vs reflection

-eval([void null] + new function() {})
-void

-IOCCC empty file

-The data doesnt even have to be bytes, it can be anything.

-capjs compression

----

 For more complex shapes or images you can write a tool to squirt code onto a textfile containing a mask of the image